-EG: I started in criminal law as a public defender where my job and mission were to give a voice to marginalized and vulnerable people facing the courts, police, and state agencies.
+EG: I started in criminal law as a public defender where my job and mission as many criminal lawyers were to give a voice to marginalized and vulnerable people facing the courts, police, and state agencies.
 This is how I learned to be a lawyer, standing up for an accused person as well as a cause.
 I then transitioned to international criminal law conducting advocacy at a policy level like treaty negotiations at the UN and establishing international legal frameworks.
 I also helped to create and work with two NGOs alongside other legal professionals.
 We fight for justice such as the right to a fair trial for workers or communities facing powerful state institutions or business enterprises.
 I advocated for the right to speak out, to complain, and to be heard.
 That is how I entered the field of international human rights.
 In the years since, I have widened my focus to deal with economic and business issues including modern slavery and labor conditions.

 You have been very involved in ensuring that corporations respect human rights.
 In your opinion, what are the biggest human rights risks entities face today?
 How do these challenges changes depending on the country the corporation is located in?